laki5000/java-spring-boot-redis/README.md

 Caching can be used in two ways:

-* Directly through `RedisCacheService`
+* Directly through `ICacheService`
 * Through the `@Cacheable` and `@PutCache` annotations

-The annotation-based approach uses `RedisCacheService` internally.
+The annotation-based approach uses `ICacheService` internally.